choldgraf/paper-pearc_2017/outline.md

   * A quick description of our bootcamp, from a high level
     * Instructors doing development within Docker
     * Docker images being built and linked to a repository + data
-    * Those images being hosted on a cluster
+    * Those images being hosted on cloud platform
-    * Students getting an IP address to interact w/ the cluster
+    * Students getting an IP address to interact w/ the cloud platform
-    * Instructors running materials from the cluster
+    * Instructors running materials from the cloud platform
     * IP addresses persist for days after the bootcamp
     * The Docker + repo persist in time and are easily reproducible w/ the right tools
   * The technology that let this happen